ahdis/chmed/pages/_includes/profiles.md

 ## Compostion

-The Composition ressource defines the following parameter for the PolymedicationCheck:
+The Composition ressource defines the following parameter for the Prescription:

 | Parameter  | Description | Resource/Datatype    | CHMED16A | CHMED16AQ  |
 | ------------- | ------------- | -------------  | ------------- | -------------  |